Brexiteers and Putin have a lot in common, both pine for empire

 Loathing

-What is astonishing is how those 30+ year old beliefs have persisted to the present day.
-For all the revelations about the old Soviet system, for all we know about the modern kleptocracy that is today’s Russia, there are still people in positions of power, perhaps even future UK Prime Ministers, who still find it easy to appear sympathetic to Vladimir Putin
+What is astonishing is how those more than 30-year-old beliefs have persisted to the present day.
+For all the revelations about the old Soviet system, for all we know about the modern kleptocracy that is today’s Russia, there are still people in positions of power, perhaps even future UK prime Ministers, who still find it easy to appear sympathetic to Vladimir Putin.

 Extremes of left and right seem to meet themselves coming backwards in their admiration for Putin.
-A lot of the recent populist and anti immigrant winners in the Italian elections are openly Putinesque.
-Austria has similar right wing politicians with affection for Putin.
-Left wingers in Greece are united with neo-fascists in Hungary in their alignment with Russia.
-Putin admirers are to be found in Germany, especially amongst the far right.
-A Labour ex-mayor of London once said, ‘I wish Obama was as effective a leader as Putin’.
+A lot of the recent populist and anti-immigrant winners in the Italian elections are openly Putinesque.
+Austria has similar right-wing politicians with affection for Putin.
+Left-wingers in Greece are united with neo-fascists in Hungary in their alignment with Russia.
+Putin admirers are to be found in Germany, especially among the far right.
+A Labour ex-mayor of London once said, “I wish Obama was as effective a leader as Putin”.
 And, of course, there is Donald Trump.

 Marxists